AntirWiki/Antir/content/Zauberei/Locations/Foxfire Academy.md

 ## Magus College
 The magus college teaches a blend of martial and magical techniques for those with high magical potential but less interest in the academic side of arcana.

-The College was a later addition to the university.
-Before its inception, magi mostly learned in small schools taught by a single master.
+The Magi are the most recent addition to the university.
+Before the college's inception, magi mostly learned in small schools taught by a single master.

 ## School of the Boundary
 The School of the Boundary is a direct continuation of university founder Cianan of Antir's work on animancy, the magic of souls.
 It also concerns itself with research on [[Spirits]].